 - Home Oxygen (such as Lincare or AlpinAir)

 - Ambulance service

 What to do before you need care:

 We encourage you to become familiar with the terms and conditions of your health insurance coverage and review any changes each year.
 Understanding your insurance coverage can help you avoid unnecessary bills.
-If you are unsure of your co-pay responsibilities, please review your insurance card, call your insurance company, or call an insurance verification representative at (888) 652-7640.
+If you are unsure of your co-pay responsibilities, please review your insurance card, call your insurance company, or call an Insurance Support Team representative at (970) 777-2902 or (888) 652-7640.

 Billing Your Insurance Company